tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/AI 内容识别/图片文字识别（OCR）/通用文字识别_intl_en.md

 ## Billing Description

-- Calling the API successfully will incur OCR fees and [COS read request fees](https://intl.cloud.tencent.com/document/product/436/40100).
+- Calling the API successfully will incur OCR fees and COS read request fees as described in [Content Recognition Fees]() and [Request Fees](https://intl.cloud.tencent.com/document/product/436/40100) respectively.
 - If the image files are stored in COS STANDARD_IA storage class, calling the API successfully will incur [STANDARD_IA data retrieval fees](https://intl.cloud.tencent.com/document/product/436/40097).
 - Image processing is not supported for objects stored in the ARCHIVE or DEEP ARCHIVE storage classes.
 To process these objects, you need to restore them first as instructed in [POST Object restore](https://intl.cloud.tencent.com/document/product/436/12633).